Shohail-Ismail/AquaSentinel-EYH-Prototype/README.md

 - **ML anomaly detection**
   - Uses an autoencoder trained on synthetic normal physiological data to detect anomalies.
   - Identifies hypoxia-like conditions in divers based on heart rate and blood oxygen levels (anomalous data is also synthetic).
-  - Chose optimiser, loss function, activation functions for encoding and decoding using comparative experiments between configurations (as shown in the training/validation loss graph below) prioritising lower validation loss and stability across epochs.
+  - Chose optimiser, loss function, activation functions for encoding and decoding using comparative experiments between configurations prioritising lower validation loss and stability across epochs.
   - Model is slightly aggressive and, when presented with values at the threshold, errs on the side of anomalous in order to prioritise diver safety over false positives.

 - **Optimised for edge computing**